Megatsunami: Hawaii

 Sharp cliffs and associated ocean debris at the Kohala Volcano, Lanai and Molokai indicate that landslides from the flank of the Kilauea and Mauna Loa volcanoes in Hawaii may have triggered past megatsunamis, most recently at 120,000 BP.
 A tsunami event is also possible, with the tsunami potentially reaching up to about 1 km in height.
 According to the documentary National Geographic's Ultimate Disaster: Tsunami, if a big landslide occurred at Mauna Loa or the Hilina Slump, a 30 m tsunami would take only thirty minutes to reach Honolulu.
 There, hundreds of thousands of people could be killed as the tsunami could level Honolulu and travel 25 km inland.
-Also, the West Coast of America and the entire Pacific Rim could potentially be affected.

 Other research suggests that such a single large landslide is not likely.
 Instead, it would collapse as a series of smaller landslides.

 In 2018, shortly after the beginning of the 2018 lower Puna eruption, a National Geographic article responded to such claims with "Will a monstrous landslide off the side of Kilauea trigger a monster tsunami bound for California?
 Short answer: No."

 In the same article, geologist Mika McKinnon stated:

 there are submarine landslides, and submarine landslides do trigger tsunamis, but these are really small, localized tsunamis.
 They don't produce tsunamis that move across the ocean.
 In all likelihood, it wouldn't even impact the other Hawaiian islands.